OGEG5805 Drilling Engineering

 - Students are able to (1) describe the overall drilling operations from planning to completion for production; (2) demonstrate a functional understanding of various equipment, processes and systems involved in drilling and completion operations; (3) demonstrate design capabilities for major engineering components and materials for safe operations and maximum production; and (4) discuss the effect of reservoir conditions on the selection of drilling equipment and strategies.

-- Typically this unit is assessed in the following ways: (1) group assignment and (2) final end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) group assignment and (2) final end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.